 Marion Deshmukh teaches German and European history and German and Austrian art history.
 She received her B.A. summa cum laude from UCLA and her MA, M.Phil, and PhD from Columbia University.
 Her research and publications include works and exhibition catalogues on German art and politics.
-Her most recent publication is the exhibition catalogue of a curated show on Iconoclash!
-Political Imagery from the Berlin Wall to German Unification (2009).
+Her latest publication is the co-edited volume, Max Liebermann and International Modernism (2011).

 She is a member of Phi Beta Kappa and the recipient of two German Academic Exchange Grants (DAAD), a Fulbright grant, a J. Paul Getty, American Historical Association, and an Embassy of the Federal Republic of Germany grant.
 She serves on the board of editors of the German Studies Review and is on the academic advisory committee of the Max Liebermann Gesellschaft (Society), Berlin.
 She chairs the board of the Friends of the Goethe-Institut (Washington, DC) and serves as Vice President of the Friends of the German Historical Institute (Washington, DC).

 Dr. Deshmukh has a book manuscript completed and under publisher's consideration: Max Liebermann: Modern Art and Modern Germany.

 Co-editor (with Françoise Forster-Hahn & Barbara Gaehtgens), Max Liebermann: Art and International Modernism, forthcoming, (NY & Oxford, Berghahn Books, 2010)

 Introduction and essay: Sonderwege Historical and Art Historical: the Case of Max Liebermann in book above.